teamatldocker/crowd/README.md

 	  -p 8095:8095 blacklabelops/crowd
 ~~~~

-> Splash context will never be shown, crowd will be shown under http://youdockerhost/
+> Splash context will never be shown, crowd will be shown under http://youdockerhost:8095/

 # Disabling OpenID & Demo Contexts

 Disable all contexts to make sub application inaccessible (e.g. you do not use them)

-You can disable applications by setting der context to empty string:
+You can disable applications by setting their context to empty string:

 * Crowd: CROWD_CONTEXT
 * Splash: SPLASH_CONTEXT